 This is a course designed to provide advanced skills and knowledge related to the repair and maintenance of brake systems on automobiles.
 It includes instruction and practice in diagnosis of braking systems problems and the repair of brake systems.
+Two hours lecture and two hours laboratory.

-ATT-2325 Auto Transmissions/ 5
+ATT-2325 Auto Transmissions/ 5 Transaxles

-Transaxles